DeepHorizons/KGCOEReport_template/README.md

 ```
 pandoc <lab file>.md --template=pandoc_full_template.tex -s -o <output file>.pdf
 ```
-The file must contain a header defining the variables for the report Refer to the `README.md` and sample in the `/docs` folder
+The file must contain a header defining the variables for the report.
+Refer to the `README.md` and sample in the `/docs` folder